philippkueng/philippkueng.github.com/_drafts/2015-04-26-deploy-a-phoenix-application-on-heroku.markdown

 end
 ```

-Then instead of defining the arguments for your app separately call the `database_config` function and you're all set.
+Then instead of defining the arguments for your app separately, call the `database_config` function and you're all set.

 ```elixir
 # config/prod.secret.exs